ischubert/ryenv/README.md

 ## Setup

 ### Required manual setup
-- `rai-python` has to be cloned into `$HOME/git/` and built there (use PhysX=1)
+- Install `rai-python` (configure PhysX=1 in config.mk)

 ### Installation
-Then, clone this repo and install the project with editable files:
+Clone this repo and install the project with editable files:
 ```
 $ pip install -e .
 ```